Danny999999999/notes-on-programming-language-design/slides/module_10_real_typeclasses/module_10_real_typeclasses.md

 # Ask an AI

 Ask an AI to generate a practice quiz for you like the above!
 Give it the slides starting with "# Quiz Format" and up to and including this slide.
+Or give it the whole markdown.

 Then, ask it to grade you.
 I like to use this scale:
 1. 0 points off for extremely minor things.
 Misspellings or missing grouping operators that are clearly intended.